-As you’ll see in the video, this isn’t a 30 minute 5-ingredient recipe.
-It takes a while to make (unless you buy the sauce pre-made, and the veggies pre-cooked––which I don’t recommend), but it is well worth every minute.
-This is ultimate comfort food.
+As you’ll see in the video below, this recipe takes a while to make (unless you buy the sauce pre-made, and the veggies pre-cooked––which I don’t recommend), but it is well worth every minute.
+This is the ultimate comfort food.
 Sure, it’s a vegan gluten-free pizza that happens to also be guilt-free and healthy, but it’s honestly delicious.
-I’m tempted to get up and make it right now, and it’s 1:30am.
-I guess it’s a good thing I don’t have the necessary ingredients.
-I love topping it with squash and seasonal herbs, so I’m excited to make it with zucchini and basil in a few months.
-This pizza is also very good with pesto…
+I love topping it with vegan cheese, seasonal vegetables, greens, and marinara sauce.
+My favorite toppings: roasted butternut squash or sweet potato!

 Butternut Squash Black Bean Crust Pizza